Craig & Marc Kielburger

 The world’s largest youth-driven charity, Free The Children works in eight developing countries and has built more than 650 schools and school rooms, providing education to more than 55,000 children every day.
 The organization also delivers innovative programming to more than 6,000 groups and hundreds of thousands of young people in Canada, the United States and the United Kingdom.

 As part of its domestic programming, Free The Children empowers young people through its signature event, We Day, which has engaged 278,000 attendees at live events since 2007, and reached more than 5.7 million viewers through televised broadcasts.
-We Day, which is now in the U.S. and, in 2014, will be in the UK, has more than 3.3 million “likes,” making it one of the largest charitable causes on Facebook.
+We Day, which is now in the U.S. and the UK, is one of the largest charitable causes on Facebook.

 Marc and Craig are also the co-founders and co-CEOs of Me to We.
 An innovative social enterprise, Me to We provides people with better choices for a better world, including socially conscious and environmentally friendly clothes and accessories, as well as life-changing international volunteer trips, leadership training programs and materials, a speakers’ bureau and books that address issues of positive social change.
 In addition, half of Me to We’s net profit is donated to Free The Children, while the other half is reinvested to grow the enterprise and its social mission.